freiwilligenarbeit-afrika-natucate-lp

 This development underlines the importance of establishing ethical nature and species conservation projects which carry out research to study populations and movement of endangered species, monitor wildlife populations and, with the help of comprehensive data collections, plan future conservation measures.

-By involving international volunteers these projects get the support they need – moreover, by imparting crucial conservation knowledge, they ensure an increased awareness of the world’s need to be sustainably protected and, therefore, help to promote a sustainable and wildlife friendly future.
+By involving international volunteers, these projects receive the support they need – moreover, by imparting crucial conservation knowledge, they increase awareness of the world’s need for sustainable protection and, therefore, help promote a sustainable, wildlife-friendly future.

 landingpage-freiwilligenarbeit-afrika-nashorn-natucate